 These romantic lanterns throw off a warm light that’s perfect for evenings and late night, and even looks “glowy” during the daytime.

-These festive LED lights are a fun way to line your patio or walkway or simply light up your yard.
-Don’t leave them out/exposed in the rain, though. ☂️
+These pretty warm white LED lights are a fun way to brighten your walkway or simply light up your yard.
+They come with 25 lights (bulbs included) and ground stakes.

 Set the Scene

 Even Jeff Lebowski knew that an area can really tie a room together; the same is true for an outdoor area.

 The leader in the outdoor rug category is Ruggable (left, ~$219+), which comes with both the rug and a non-slip rug pad AND **is machine-washable.

 We’ve also enjoyed the wide selection of indoor/outdoor rugs from Wayfair, including this flatweave rug, available in 3 colors.